NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-\paragraph{Experiment setup} We consider ten different synthetic 1D functions whose graphs are shown in \Cref{fig:1dfuns}.
-The test function battery includes non-differentiable functions, oscillating functions with constant and increasing frequencies including drift components, and smooth polynomials.
-Moreover, we consider the two popular benchmark functions Levy and Forrester, which have multiple local optima.\footnote{ \href{www.sfu.ca/~ssurjano/optimization.html}{sfu.ca/~ssurjano/optimization.html} All functions are transformed to $X=[-1,1]$ and $f(X)=[-1,1]$.} For each test function, we conduct $500$ runs.
-In each run, we randomly sample eight noiseless input training points from $\X:=[-1,1]$ , such that the only source of uncertainty is model uncertainty.\footnote{We choose a small number of training points such that the characteristics of all UBs are clearly visible.} For each run, we also generate $100$ \emph{validation points} in the same fashion, which we then use to assess the quality of the UBs.
+\paragraph{Setting} We consider ten different 1D functions whose graphs are shown in \Cref{fig:1dfuns}.
+Those include the popular Levy and Forrester function with multiple local optima.\footnote{ See \href{www.sfu.ca/~ssurjano/optimization.html}{sfu.ca/~ssurjano/optimization.html}.} All functions are transformed to $\X:=[-1,1]=:f(X)$.
+For each function, we conduct $500$ runs.
+In each run, we randomly sample eight noiseless input training points from $\X$, such that the only source of uncertainty is model uncertainty.
+For each run, we also generate $100$ \emph{test points} in the same fashion to assess the quality of the UBs.